Visa Italy and Residence permit non-marital cohabitation, Civil Partnerships Italy, Binational couples or unmarried partners

 Already from the so-called Cirinnà Act of 2016, a de-facto cohabitation officially registered with the competent Registry Office has the same value as a marriage.
 The extension of rights to de-facto couples as if they were married has led the most recent jurisprudence, in full compliance with Article 3 of the Italian Constitution, and the registration of de-facto cohabitation, which is not recognised by all as a valid tool for the conversion of the residence permit for family reasons, to argue that “the current legislation on residence permits, though it has not yet been adapted or otherwise well-coordinated on the point and with the reforms referred to in Italian Law no. 76/2016 on civil and de-facto unions, allows the issue of a residence permit for family reasons under article 30, paragraph 1, letter b) of Italian Legislative Decree no. 286/1998 also to a cohabiting foreign partner of an Italian citizen,” determining that where the formal and material conditions are in place said legislation should also be applied to de-facto unions (see RULING OF THE ITALIAN STATE COUNCIL – 31.10.2017 no. 5040), since the relationship is stable and duly attested by official documentation

-Recognition by the Turin Police Headquarters and the consequent issue of a residence permit for cohabitation, constitutes a precedent of great importance in terms of the rights of residence and citizenship denied to non-EU citizens who are family members of Italian citizens.
+Recognition by the Turin Police Headquarters and the consequent issue of a residence permit for cohabitation, constitutes a precedent of great importance for immigration in Italy in terms of the rights of residence and citizenship denied to non-EU citizens who are family members of Italian citizens.

 Contact Legal firm Damiani&Damiani for your legal practice for immigration